WillCGitHub/Usage-data-analysis/README.md

     - None
 -y pass in a boolean type argument, whether conduct year_analysis or not
 ```
 The program will ask you whether you'd like to update the user database.
-Enter y to update.
+Enter y and then hit enter to update.

 UserAnalysis.py
 ```python